Skip to content

 Hazing Policy:

-In compliance with the Stop Campus Hazing Act, this website links all relevant policies and procedures together in a single location and serves as the hazing policy for the University of Washington.
+In compliance with the Stop Campus Hazing Act, this website links all relevant policies and procedures together in a single location.
+It serves as the hazing policy for the University of Washington.

 How to Report:

 The University of Washington provides multiple methods to report hazing concerns or allegations.
-You are encouraged to submit a report as soon as you are aware or experienced the alleged behavior.
+You are encouraged to submit a report as soon as you are aware of or have experienced the alleged behavior.

 Tips for reporting: